redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 directive.
 There is no need to define is as "undefined" or otherwise, omitting it's inclusion will suffice.

+Something we need to add here since this is software written in an  interpreted programming language with no natively compiled extensions is a ``BuildArch`` entry that is set to ``noarch`` in order to tell RPM that this package does not need to be bound to the processor architecture that it is built using.

 After your edits, the top portion of your spec file should look like the
 following: